Amber1sT/HelloWorld/README.md

-# HelloWorld

-*my first program on GitHub!*

-- 2016-11-20 21:45:41
-   Installed GitHub Desktop
-    Cloned HelloWorld
-    Try to change
-    test
+#HelloWorld

+- starting at 2017-12-17 22:55:23
-Getting over it with Typora.
+  getting over it with Typora.
+  git
+  C++
+  data structure

+- interesting is best teacher?